-Requests for transfer applications should be made to the school office well in advance of the last attendance date.
+Requests for transfer applications should be made to Caitlin Hall (chall@blessedsacramentdc.org) at least 5 days in advance.
 Transcripts of records and faculty recommendations will be sent directly to the new school upon request from the parent or new receiving school.
 For families transferring overseas, the office will provide the transcript to the parents on the child's last school day.
 No records are forwarded until all financial obligations to Blessed Sacrament School have been satisfied.